genuinetools/img/README.md

 `img` is more cache-efficient than Docker and can also execute multiple build stages concurrently, as it internally uses [BuildKit](https://github.com/moby/buildkit)'s DAG solver.

-The commands/UX are the same as `docker {build,tag,push,pull,login,save}` so all you have to do is replace `docker` with `img` in your scripts, command line, and/or life.
+The commands/UX are the same as `docker {build,tag,push,pull,login,logout,save}` so all you have to do is replace `docker` with `img` in your scripts, command line, and/or life.

 **Table of Contents**